 To perform the pending operation you will have to commit it (p.
-24).
+22).
 Exiting the program without committing the pending operations will effectively cancel them.

-6.8 Splitting a volume
+5.8 Splitting a basic volume

-This operation splits a volume in two by using a portion of the volume's free space to create another volume.
+This operation splits a basic volume in two by using a portion of the volume's free space to create another basic volume.

-When splitting a volume, you can move some files and folders from it to the new volume.
-Splitting a dynamic volume requires a reboot.
+When splitting a basic volume, you can move some files and folders from it to the new volume.

-The original volume will retain its type (Primary or Logical for basic volumes, and Spanned, Striped, Mirrored, or RAID-5 for dynamic volumes), volume letter, and volume label.
+The original basic volume will retain its type (primary or logical), volume letter, and volume label.

-The new volume:
+The new basic volume:

-- Will be a logical volume (for basic volumes). - Will be the same type as the original (for dynamic volumes). - Will be assigned the first available volume letter. - Will have the same volume label as the original volume.
+- Will be a logical volume. - Will be assigned the first available volume letter. - Will have the same volume label as the original volume.

 Free space requirements.
-The original volume needs to have at least 5% of free space, but not less than 50 MB.
+The original volume needs to have at least 16 MB of free space.
 The required space will be available again as soon as splitting is finished.

 Caution: Volumes that contain encrypted files cannot be split.
+Also, dynamic volumes cannot be split.

-To split a volume
+To split a basic volume

-- 1. Right-click the volume that you need to split, and then click Split volume. - 2.
-To move some files and folders from the original volume to the new volume, select the Move selected files to created volume check box and click Select.
-Then select the files and folders that you want to move.
+- 1. Right-click the basic volume that you need to split, and then click Split volume. - 2.
+To move some files and folders from the original volume to the new volume, select the Move selected files to created volume check box, then click Select, and then select the files and folders that you want to move.

 Caution: When splitting a boot volume, avoid moving system folders, such as Windows or Program Files.
 Otherwise, the corresponding Windows operating system will likely fail to start.
-Also avoid moving files and folders when splitting volumes smaller than 100 MB.